common-voice/common-voice/docs/DEVELOPMENT.md

 ## Running End to End Tests

 Some end to end tests require you to create a test user for login purposes.
 To do so you will need to create a `cypress.env.json` file with the login details for that user and your auth0 domain.
+This file should be located in the root of the `web` directory.
 Your JSON file should look like this:

 ```json
 {